dianadadkhah/Apartment-High-Rent-Predictor/README.md

 ```

 Copy and paste this URL into your browser: `http://127.0.0.1:8888/lab?token=mds522`
+Run conda activate Group_26 in terminal to ensure the environment has been activated.

 To run the analysis, open a terminal and run the following commands: